ibeliuha/log-replication-service/README.md

 > Please define variable `SERVER_TYPE` in order to set server type as `master` or `secondary`.

 >If you need custom delay for response on server, define `DELAY` to any integer **in seconds**

+# TO DO
+   - [ ] Add logic to assure that all messages added to all secondaries
+   - [ ] Set up logging
+   - [ ] Add service diagram to README